 There is a history of constructive partnership within Brent.
 The Brent Health and Wellbeing Board have been established in shadow form since November 2012.
 Since then, the Board have updated the JHWS and developed a corresponding action plan to support delivery.
-The JSNA is currently in the process of being updated and is on track for publication.
+The JSNA is currently in the process of being updated and refreshed.